Search results for:

 5: To add an MX Record, select the Add Record drop-down followed by selecting Add MX Record

 7: Input the fully qualified domain name (no IP) for the destination

 **8: ** Click Add New Record

-You can setup your MX records so you can have your email delivered to you Gmail account by first connecting your domain with Google Apps then use the steps referenced above to add the following MX records in cPanel.
+You can set up your MX records so you can have your email delivered to your Gmail account by first connecting your domain with Google Apps, then use the steps referenced above to add the following MX records in cPanel.

-Adding all five ensures that if one goes down or there’s maintenance, your email will still continue to be delivered.
+Adding all five ensures that your email will still continue to be delivered if one goes down or there's maintenance.